smafnan/hiwi-applying-agent/README.md

 # HiWi Applying Agent 🎓

-Automatically generate personalized outreach emails to BTU professors for HiWi positions.
+Automatically generate personalized outreach emails to University professors for HiWi positions.
 This project combines an intelligent agent pipeline with an interactive web portal.

 - **Agent** — Analyzes your transcript, finds matching professors, scores fit, and drafts emails
 - **Portal** — Beautiful web interface to upload files, track progress, and download results